 Supported by Health Professionals Bank.
 The results of this survey equips APNA members with information on the workforce conditions of your profession, and helps APNA’s develop evidence-based policy and programs relating to the primary health care nurse workforce and to advocate for you.

-This online learning course has been designed to provide nurses with concise, practice-based information to support the administration of influenza vaccines to individuals >6 months of age.
+Updated for 2019, this online learning course has been designed to provide nurses with concise, practice-based information to support the administration of influenza vaccines to individuals >6 months of age.

 By increasing vaccination rates, this program aims to reduce the burden of influenza in the community.
 The program is an interactive, 1.5-hour course and is ideally suited to nurses wishing to update their immunisation knowledge in preparation for the next influenza season.

 The information contained in this course is aligned with recommendations in the Australian Immunisation Handbook.

 About the Author

 This module was developed by the Australian Primary Health Care Nurses Association.